tgstation/tgstation/README.md

 Code: https://github.com/tgstation/-tg-station

 Mini-TG station
-===
+==

 Brief
-==
+=

 **What is it?**

-A branch of tgstation 13 ( https://code.google.com/p/tgstation13/ ) that is modified for low population servers; with simplified jobs, maps, duties and command structure.
+A mod of tgstation 13 ( https://github.com/tgstation/-tg-station ) that is modified for low population servers; with simplified jobs, maps, duties and command structure.

 **Who is the target audience?**